Newton railway station, Singapore

-Newton railway station was a railway station on the Singapore-Kranji Railway, serving Newton from 1903 to 1932.
+Newton railway station was a railway station on the Singapore–Kranji Railway, serving Newton from 1903 to 1932.

 History

-Originally to be named Scott's Road railway station, Newton railway station was opened to the public on 1 January 1903, along Bukit Timah Road, as one of the first four railway stations in Singapore, along with the Tank Road, Cluny Road and Bukit Timah railway stations.
-The station was built in next to Bukit Timah Canal, and was near several swamps.
-The station master in charge of the station was V. S. Chundrapillai.
+Originally to be named Scott's Road railway station, Newton railway station was opened to the public on 1 January 1903.
+It was located along Bukit Timah Road, as one of the first four railway stations in Singapore, with the Tank Road, Cluny Road, and Bukit Timah railway stations.
+The station was built next to Bukit Timah Canal and was near several swamps.
+The master-in-charge of the station was V. S. Chundrapillai.
 Pillar boxes were installed in both Newton station and Tank Road station later that year.
 By February 1906, the station was only serviced by rickshaws, as the tram lines did not extend to the area surrounding the station.

-In November 1906, authorities began filling up the swampy ground around Newton station with earth from filter beds at the excavation at Bukit Timah Road, to prevent the spread of malaria, which had been made common at the station due to the swampy ground.
+In November 1906, authorities began filling up the swampy ground around Newton station with earth from filter beds at the excavation at Bukit Timah Road.
+Such measures ensure the prevention of malaria spread, which had been prevalent at the swampy location of the station.
 A new siding was erected at the station to facilitate the deposition of the earth.
-In 1909, the loop lines and sidings of the station were lengthened to provide for the increased length of trains.
+By 1909, the loop lines and sidings of the station were lengthened to provide for the increased length of trains.

-As it was decided that Tank Road station was unfit to be the terminus of the line, it was decided that the Bukit Timah-Tank Road section of the line would be abandoned, and the line would instead deviate in between Bukit Panjang and Bukit Timah, travelling down a different route which ran along the west of the main town, to a new terminal station at Tanjong Pagar.
+As it was decided that Tank Road station was unfit to be the terminus of the line, the Bukit Timah-Tank Road section was eventually abandoned.
+The line would instead deviate between Bukit Panjang and Bukit Timah, travelling down a different route, which ran along the west of the main town, to a new terminal station at Tanjong Pagar.
 Newton station, along with the rest of the Bukit Timah-Tank Road section of the line, was closed and abandoned on 2 May 1932, with the opening of the new terminus at Tanjong Pagar.

 After the station was demolished, the Newton Circus Roundabout was built on the former station grounds.